Install Firefox as a DEB App on Ubuntu 24.04/22.04 LTS

 • Mozilla’s Own Build: Firefox from Mozilla’s repo is 100% made by Mozilla!
 This means you get an unmodified directly-from-the-source Firefox.

-Now that we’ve cleared things up let’s dive into the main focus of this guide: installing Firefox as a traditional DEB application on Ubuntu 22.04 LTS.
+Now that we’ve cleared things up, we can proceed to the main subject of this guide: installing Firefox as a traditional DEB application on Ubuntu 24.04 (Noble Numbat) or 22.04 (Jammy Jellyfish) LTS versions.
 The first thing we’ll need to do is remove its Snap version.

 Remove Ubuntu Firefox’s Snap Version